Team

 MSc Student: Renata Jancsik (jancsikr@my.erau.edu)

-Renata Jancsik is a fourth year bachelor's student, originally from Budapest, Hungary.
-She is perusing her degree in Aerospace Engineering at Embry-Riddle Aeronautical University, with a goal to enroll into the master's program to study dynamics and controls.
+Renata Jancsik is a first year Masters's student, originally from Budapest, Hungary.
+She is pursuing her degree in Aerospace Engineering with a focus on Dynamics and Control at Embry-Riddle Aeronautical University.
 She is eager about researching techniques for 3D-printing using lunar regolith within the Cislunar region.

 Research Focus: Implementation of Lunar dynamics for the autonomous 3D printing of Cislunar regolith.